flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 use_math: true
 ---

-Since the beginning of college, and my first step on my old lab, I was always fascinated with Machine Learning and Artificial Intelligence in general, and that was the reason I made my master on these topics later on.
+Since the beginning of college and my first step on my old lab I was always fascinated with Machine Learning and Artificial Intelligence in general, and that was the reason why I made my master on these topics later on.

-So, no matter what kind of prediction I want to make, which function I want to fit, it will always end up on minimizing some cost function.
+No matter what kind of prediction I want to make or which function I want to fit, it will always end up on minimizing some cost function.
 Since I am reading an awesome  [book](https://www.amazon.com/Elements-Statistical-Learning-Prediction-Statistics/dp/0387848576 "The Elements of Statistical Learning"){:target="_blank"} that talks about this subject I thought I could write about it a little bit and keep this as my notes.

 Suppose I am seeking a function $f(X)$ for predicting $Y$.
 How can we measure success on this task?